davidpots/playsongnotes/_lessons/69 [Led Zeppelin] Stairway to Heaven.md

 patreon_lesson_url: https://www.patreon.com/posts/27574943
 ---

-## Video lesson
+## Editor's Notes

-<iframe width="560" height="315" src="https://www.youtube.com/embed/0RybdmubxzY?showinfo=0" frameborder="0" allowfullscreen></iframe>
+In this lesson, I'll teach you how to play the first part of the intro riff to _Stairway to Heaven_.
+I'll show you tabs, but also give a tutorial on the chord positions needed, finger picking patterns, how to practice the difficult parts, given an introduction to barre chords, and everything else you'll need to play the the opening bars of this classic Led Zeppelin song.

-{% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title pdf_for_sale = page.pdf_for_sale musicnotes_url = page.musicnotes_url %}
+Note!
+As of now, I haven't made a "full" lesson for this song.
+I'll likely get to it at some point, but it may take some time (it's such a huge hill to climb).
+Thanks for the requests, and good luck!

-## Editor's notes
+## Intro Video Lesson

-In this lesson, I'll teach you how to play the first part of the intro riff to Stairway to Heaven.
-I'll show you tabs, but also give a tutorial on the chord positions needed, finger picking patterns, how to practice the difficult parts, given an introduction to barre chords, and everything else you'll need to play the the openin bars of this classic Led Zeppelin song.
+{% include youtube_embed.html yt_id = page.yt_video_id %}

-Video timestamps:
+Timestamps:

 - 0:00 Playthrough
 - 0:26 Lesson overview